Every 35 seconds, someone chooses MORE THAN ^

 Common health issues and problems in Cocker Spaniels

-Cocker Spaniels are overall considered a healthy breed, with a usual lifespan of over 10 years.
+Cocker Spaniels are overall considered a healthy breed.
+They have a usual lifespan of over 10 years.

-Some health conditions in Cocker Spaniels can be down to their genetic history, and commonalities within the breed.
+Some health conditions in Cocker Spaniels can be down to their genetic history.
+Others may be down to shared traits within the breed.

-Click on the hotspots to find out more about the most common health issues affecting Cocker Spaniels, as provided by our in-house vet team (October 2022).
+Click on the hotspots to find out more about the Cocker Spaniels' most common health issues.
+Information provided by our in-house vet team (October 2022).

 Cocker Spaniel illustration